 No vacancies!
-Two bedroom, one bath, separate dining and lounge areas.
+Two bedrooms, one bath, separate dining and lounge areas.
 Update: I've added two shelves for the cats to jump up to and a dog crate (with door removed) is now on top of the little house with a bed inside, plus some cat scratchers.
 All the comforts of an inside home only now outside.
-Three cats currently reside at night, but I think five would work because I have that many individual sleeping quarters.
+I added the mailbox to hold brushes, ant spray, litter scoop, etc. Three cats currently reside at night, but I think five would work because I have that many individual sleeping quarters.

 Knowing I like cats, my dear friend gave me this beautiful kitchen towel.
 She also knew I had made the Kitty Cottage and thought I could make a banner with the towel.
 But when I folded it in half it presented a whole different look . . . .

 …. that little kitty at the top became a lookout.

 Having the scallop allows the rain to drip right down the tarp.
 While it will be damp it won't be wet and the kitties have the insulated beds to stay warm in.